 Is Your Spouse Entitled to Half of Your House If It’s In Your Name?

-Pennsylvania is an equitable distribution state, meaning, divorcing parties do not necessarily get “equal” shares of the marital assets, they receive an “equitable” or fair portion.
+Pennsylvania is an equitable distribution state, not a community property state, meaning divorcing parties do not necessarily get “equal” shares of the marital assets, they receive an “equitable” or fair portion.

 Talk with an Experienced Divorce Attorney